 Data Operations, or DataOps for short, is used to describe a set of practices and processes that are designed to improve the collaboration, integration, and automation of data management operations and tasks .
 These practices and processes include a focus on agile methodologies.
 It is intended to help organizations better manage their data pipelines, reduce the workload and time required to develop and deploy new data-driven applications and improve the quality of the data being used.
 DataOps is meant to eliminate barriers between data engineers, data scientists and data/business analysts—as well as other teams and departments within an organization—enabling them to work together more efficiently and effectively to manage and analyze data.

 Many businesses and organizations have already adopted DataOps principles to make better use of their data and increase productivity .
 Let's take a look at "Netflix" as an example; they have a large and very complex data environment, with data coming from multiple different sources, including subscriber accounts, viewing or streaming activity, and customer support inquiries.
-To manage this data effectively, Netflix has implemented DataOps practices and tools, such as automation, collaboration, and monitoring.
-Netflix has automated the data ingestion, automation and preparation processes, allowing it to quickly and accurately integrate data from multiple different sources and prepare it for analysis, which will help Netflix directly gain a better understanding of subscriber activity, behaviour and preferences, which in turn allows it to make better decisions about content/movie/show recommendations, their own marketing campaigns, and product development.
+To manage this data effectively, Netflix has implemented DataOps Observability tools and best practices, such as automation, collaboration, and monitoring.
+Netflix has automated the data ingestion, automation and preparation processes, allowing it to quickly and accurately integrate data from multiple different sources and prepare it for analysis, which will help Netflix directly gain a better understanding of subscriber activity, behavior and preferences, which in turn allows it to make better decisions about content/movie/show recommendations, their own marketing campaigns, and product development.

 Why is DataOps important?